darluzmusic/low-brass-studio/docs/baritone-fingerings.md

 </head>
 <body>
 <center>
 <h2>Look at the front of each flashcard and say the note name and fingering out loud: "E; 1, 2, and 3."
 Then, click on the flashcard to see the answer.
-If you don't know the answer, you can click on the flash card first.<h2>
+If you don't know the answer, you can click on the flashcard first.<h2>
 <div class="scene scene--card">
   <div class="card">
     <div class="card__face card__face--front"><img src="https://github.com/darluzmusic/low-brass-studio/raw/master/docs/assets/fc01.png" alt="sheet music" width="90%"></div>